 Q: What services will the library provide during closure?

 A: All our databases and digital resources are accessible off-campus.
-Furthermore, we will continue with the provision of digital interlibrary loan services.
+Furthermore, we will continue with the provision of digital interlibrary loan services (see below).
 Research support will be available to students via electronic mediums like email and chat.
 More information on services will be forthcoming; we encourage you to check the website regularly and follow the Quest Library Facebook page.

 Q: What interlibrary loan (ILL) services are available?

 A: Quest Library continues to offer ILL services through the summer; however, our ability to fill requests is limited due COVID-19 closures of our lending libraries.
 Access to print books from other libraries is unavailable until further notice.

 We should be able to provide access to articles that are not available through Quest databases via digital interlibrary loans.
 Copyright legislation also allows us to request one chapter or 10% of an item in digital format.

 At this time, please do not send requests for print books or chapters from print books.
 Interlibrary loan requests for articles and chapters from eBooks can be placed by sending a citation for the item to firstname.lastname@example.org.

 Q: How can I access print books and journals?

 A: For the summer, students, staff, and faculty who can pick-up on campus may now request library materials to borrow for the summer term!
 Simply locate the item you wish to borrow in the catalogue, email email@example.com with the title(s) and call number(s), and we will work with you to arrange a safe exchange outside of the Library building.

 Please contact us at firstname.lastname@example.org if you need advice regarding accessing materials.